 Some 6m people in the UK benefit from a fluoridated water supply and in those areas, oral health is better than in neighbouring non-fluoridated areas.
 Research shows that the greater the deprivation, the greater the benefit that water fluoridation bestows.

 Currently, it is local authorities that must fund the costs of water fluoridation, negotiate with water companies and carry out public consultations.
 While there is a commitment to improve oral health, especially in children, in many areas, the cost and work involved is too high when there are many competing demands and budgets are limited.
 There have been no new schemes since the 1980s and plans to extend schemes have repeatedly stalled.

 The proposals in the White Paper are set to make a radical difference.
 The plans will require legislation with implementation of reforms due to start in 2022.
 The Government has committed to engaging with the devolved administrations on the White Paper.
 BFS hopes that all areas of the UK where children’s oral health needs are highest will be able to benefit from water fluoridation.

-The leaked White Paper has the working title ‘Integration and Innovation: working together to improve health and social care for all’ and was due to be made public this month.
+The White Paper has the working title ‘Integration and Innovation: working together to improve health and social care for all’ and was made public on the 11th February.